openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/ProfileSwitch-ProfilePercentage.md

 This mechanism of taking snapshots of the **Profile** allows a much more precise calculation of the past and the possibility to track **Profile**  changes.

+## Keep a profile switch for later use

+Once you have performed a profile switch with percentage and/or timeshift, you can make a copy of this temporary profile into a new profile.

+To do this, go to the tab [Treatments > Profile Switch](../DailyLifeWithAaps/AapsScreens.md#clone-profile-switch).